codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

      '("one" "two" "three" "four" "five"))
 ```

-Recall that `map` over multiple sequences keeps going until one of the sequences runs out.
-Clearly that isn't going to be the sequence returned by `(range)`, so it keeps counting up until the other list is exhausted.
-Therefore the result is:
+Recall that `map` on multiple sequences keeps going until the shortest of the sequences runs out.
+Clearly the lazily evaluated sequence is not going to run out first, so it keeps counting up until the other list is exhausted.
+Therefore, the result is:

 ```
 ("0: one" "1: two" "2: three" "3: four" "4: five")
 ```

-That said, for this case I wouldn’t do this, because Clojure also provides the `map-indexed` function which does a similar job to `eachWithIndex` in Groovy:
+That said, Clojure also provides the `map-indexed` function which does a similar job to `eachWithIndex` in Groovy:

 ```clojure
 (map-indexed (fn [i number] (format "%d: %s" i number))
              '("one" "two" "three" "four" "five"))
 ```

+### You're going round in circles.
+Show me an example where lazy evaluation really helps.

-One situation I faced in the real world recently which required a loop counter was where I wanted to parameterize my log messages, so I chose a template format similar to that used in C#:
+One situation I faced in the real world recently, which required a loop index, was tht I wanted to write log messages with parameters in them.
+I chose a template format similar to that used in C#, i.e.:

 ```
 The {0} has a problem.
 Cause of failure: {1}.
 Recommended solution: {2}.